NexusHawk373/RW_lib/README.md

 # RW_lib

-rw lib is an open source c/c++ library that containing I/O headers that make it easier to read and write information in your applications
+rw lib is an open source c/c++ library containing I/O headers that make it easier to read and write information in your applications